How to compare different car insurance to get the best deal

 Don’t like flicking through fine print?
 Got better things to do than check if a car insurer offers roadside assist?
 We’re here to help you Find Better.

-At Finder we do all the heavy lifting for you.
+At Finder, our experts do all the heavy lifting for you.
 We spend countless hours looking through policy documents so you don’t have to and highlight the important policy features in a table so you can compare policies side-by-side.
 Features we look at include:

 Unlike in other countries, car insurance is not a legal requirement when you own a vehicle in New Zealand.
 Injuries are covered by ACC, but if you cause an accident you are likely to be left with a hefty bill to repair the vehicles and property involved.